 We know how important climate change is to our clients; no other issue dominates our postbag or discussions with clients in quite the same way as how we are responding to climate change.
 Building on eight years of Fund carbon footprinting experience, we are proud that this Report sets out how we are now seeking to escalate action to deliver our new Climate Change Strategy.
+This is forward thinking and focused on delivering real-world impact now.

 Under a clear and rigorous strategy, we have four 'visions' for the future: to decarbonise our activities; to accelerate the climate transition; to collaborate so as to drive change; and to embody the same standards to which we hold others.
 Each pillar is complemented by distinct ambitions and actions that will drive these aims.
-Highlights include the introduction of near-term decarbonisation and Paris alignment targets, and the creation of a 'Climate Stewardship Plan' which we will use to engage with our heaviest emitting companies.
+Highlights include the introduction of near-term decarbonisation and Paris alignment targets, and the creation of a dedicated 'Climate Stewardship Plan' which will serve as our platform to escalate the change we need to see among our heaviest emitting companies.

 This year we are focusing on implementing the strategy.
 One aspect we are particularly excited about is launching the first round of engagements targeted under the Plan.
-As the Plan runs its course, it will be tracked over time and progress will be reported in our new annual 'Climate Stewardship Report.
+As the Plan runs its course, these will be tracked over time to realise real change, and of course this will be fully reported in our new annual 'Climate Stewardship Report'.